datatrail-jhu/01_chromebookintro/scripts/02_suggestedapps_script.md

 Google Calendar is a great place to keep track of meetings and life events.
 We'll discuss the ins and outs of Google Calendar in a later lesson; however, for now, it's important to know that there is a standalone app for Google Calendar.

 Wunderlist is a list-making app.
 It is somewhere you can make to-do lists for work and grocery lists for at home.
 You can access these lists on your Chromebook or your smartphone.
-These lists can be shared with others from the app and tasks on to-do lists can be delegated to thers.
+These lists can be shared with others from the app and tasks on to-do lists can be delegated to there.
 Additionally, it has reminder capabilities so that you never forget someone's birthday or to take out the trash.

 The Twitter app has all the same information as the Twitter website.
 It has the same tweets, news, and messaging capabilities; however, with it directly on your Chromebook, it makes accessing this information a little easier.

 Evernote is an app that can help you get and stay organized.
 Its primarily a place where you can take notes.
-However, it also allows you to genertae to-do lists, organize receipts and bills, and to share these things with others.
+However, it also allows you to generate to-do lists, organize receipts and bills, and to share these things with others.

 V L C is a multimedia player.
 It will play most types of video files.
 So, if you ever have a video that you're not directly streaming from YouTube, V L C will most likely be able to open and play it.